 • Test your soil and provide growing lima beans with a soil pH of 6.

 • Plant in spring a few weeks after planting snap beans until early summer.

 • Leave a distance between plants of 10 inches.

 • Rows should be spaced 3 feet apart.

 • Keep soil moist during germination.

-Once the growing lima beans reach around six inches high, apply manure as side dressing.
+Once the lima beans reach around six inches high, apply manure as side dressing.

 Many gardeners inoculate lima bean seeds with nitrogen-fixing bacteria.
 However, in warm-climate regions sufficient bacteria exist in the soil and treatments are usually not necessary.

 Only one or two feedings of complete-analysis fertilizer are needed.
 Plantings will need extra phosphorous and potassium during the second and fifth weeks of growth using 2-12-12.
 (This is why a vegetable gardening calendar comes in handy!)